 - Traditional/Analog Scales: If you like the retro feel, this scale might be for you.
 They do take up some space, and I don't find them as precise as digital scales, but they do look charming in your kitchen.
 You could try this analog scale, which comes in a fun and funky retro color.

-I hope you find some of these resources helpful in your future cooking and baking projects.
+I hope you find some of these resources helpful in answering how many grams are in a cup.
 Please feel free to leave a comment about any further resources that you might useful!